 Budget upwards of £140,000 to buy a basic three bedroom property in Spilsby.
 If you have a little more available, you might consider purchasing a substantial, detached, four bedroom house in one of the nearby villages - such homes are typically around £360,000 at present, considerably cheaper than similar properties in the UK's southern counties.

 Spilsby is a small, rural market town with a useful range of supermarkets, banks, and traditional independant shops etc.. as well as a regular weekly market, held on Mondays.
 Although something of a quiet backwater these days, Spilsby was of great significance during the medieval period.
 Bolingbroke Castle was built in the parish of Spilsby around 1220 by Ranulph de Blondeville, Earl of Chester and Earl of Lincoln.
 Henry de Bolingbroke, later to become King Henry IV, was born at Bolingbroke Castle in 1366.
 Sadly, however, the once great castle was brought to ruin during the English Civil War, and today, very little of its past glory remains.

 There is very little property currently available in this picturesque location.
-On the day this article was last updated there were just two, small three bedroom homes for sale on Rightmove at or around £110,000 (February 2021) and the price of other houses in the village was quite a lot higher.
+On the day this article was last updated there was just one, small three bedroom home for sale on Rightmove at or around £140,000 (January 2022) and the price of other houses in the village was quite a lot higher.
 Realistically it's best to allow a minimum budget of £400,000 and to be prepared to pay more if you are hoping to settle in lovely Tattershall.